Home » Appetizer Recipes » The Best Deviled Eggs (+Video)

 The word “deviled” actually comes from an 18th century English cooking term that referred to any dish that was fried or boiled.

-Vinegar adds a hint of acidity which works well with the fats in the egg yolks to create a surprisingly light and fluffy filling.
-I am using pickle relish (which contains vinegar) instead of vinegar to get that same effect.
-If you want to skip the relish, add in about a teaspoon of white vinegar to the deviled egg filling.
+Vinegar adds a hint of acidity which works well with the fats in the egg yolks to create a surprisingly light and fluffy filling (it also gives it a beautiful bright yellow color!)
+I am using mustard (which contains vinegar) instead of vinegar to get that same effect.

 I always account for at least 2 deviled eggs per person when trying to decide how many to make.
 If you know your crowd are major deviled egg lovers, then you’ll want to double that amount.